 - UBS Global Asset Management (Australia) Limited (UBS): UBS Cash Plus Fund (cash or cash-like products), and - Schroders Investment Management Australia Limited (Schroders): Schroders Fixed Income Fund (fixed income securities).

-The above investments are classified as 'other financial assets - investments' on the balance sheet.
+The above investments are classified as 'Investments' on the balance sheet.

 The specific market risks that arise from the above investments and other assets and liabilities of the Fund are discussed below.

 (i) Interest rate risk